galaxydev999/CleanScrub/README.md

 Unzip the file

-Upload the unzpped fild to https://app.netlify.com/drop
+Upload the unzipped file to https://app.netlify.com/drop

 Connect your domain through netlify